CmPi/SentryLab-PVE/README.md

 * HomeAssitant
 * A MQTT Broker
-* A host to be monitored
+* One or many proxmox hosts to be monitored

 #### host dependencies

-In order to install SentryLab-PVE, ensure `git` is present on your Proxmox host:
+The more convennient way to install or update SentryLab-PVE is to use `git`.
+Install it fi necessary:

 ```bash
 apt update && apt install git -y
 ```
+Alternatively you may of course download/unzip it with other tools.

 To actually use it, mosquitto_pub and jq are required